39th Air Base Wing: United States Air Forces in Europe

 The 39th Bombardment Group was redesignated 39th Tactical Group and activated on 1 April 1966 at Incirlik Air Base, Turkey, and replaced the 7216th Combat Support Group to control permanent support units and deployed weapons training detachments.
 The redesignation was part of the USAFE takeover of the base and its support functions.
-Known as TUSLOG (The United States Logistics Group) Detachment 10 within Turkey until 1 October 1982, it supported the USAFE and NATO operational missions in the Middle East.
+Known as The United States Logistics Group (TUSLOG) Detachment 10 within Turkey until 1 October 1982, it supported the USAFE and NATO operational missions in the Middle East.
 It provided disaster relief and mercy missions as required during fires, floods, earthquakes, and other such disasters.
 The group provided support for US and NATO forces during operations in Southwest Asia, Eastern Europe, and Iraq, August 1990–present.

 On 31 January 1984, the group was consolidated with the 39th Bombardment Wing.
 The consolidated unit retained the designation of 39th Tactical Group.
 It was attached to the 7440th Composite Wing (Provisional) during the Gulf War of 1991.
 It was then redesignated the 39th Wing and resumed wing status on 1 October 1993.
 Since then the unit has provided operational and logistical support for all U.S. forces in Turkey and operated a Supreme Allied Command Europe Quick Reaction Alert Force.

 From September 1997 – May 2003, the wing became the major force provider for the provisional 39th Air and Space Expeditionary Wing, which supported Operation Northern Watch, Operation Enduring Freedom and Operation Iraqi Freedom.

+The wing's subordinate 39th Expeditionary Operations Group received the newly activated 414th Expeditionary Reconnaissance Squadron upon its activation on 15 October 2011.